Justinian I: Life

+According to his contemporary Procopius, Justinian was born in the hamlet of Tauresium in the province of Dardania, near the fortress of Bederiana, and close by the city of Justiniana Prima that he later founded.
+Later scholarship places his birth around 482.
+Tauresium is most commonly identified with the archaeological site of Gradište, by the village of Taor about 20 km southeast of Skopje, in what is now North Macedonia, with Bederiana placed at nearby Bader.
+This identification was first advanced by Arthur Evans and later confirmed by excavations directed by the archaeologist Kiro Ristov.
+By contrast, the prevailing identification of Justiniana Prima remains the site of Caričin Grad, which is located near Naissus (modern Niš) in Serbia, a location supported by the site's correspondence to Procopius' description and by lead seals of its archbishop.
+The considerable distance between the two sites, which is at odds with Procopius' statement that Justinian built the city close to his birthplace, has prompted scholarly debate about the place of his birthplace.

-Justinian was born in Tauresium, Dardania, probably in 482.
-A native speaker of Latin (possibly the last Roman emperor to be one), he came from a peasant family thought to have been of either of Illyro-Roman or Thraco-Roman origin.
+A native speaker of Latin (possibly the last Roman emperor to be one), he came from a peasant family thought to have been of either of Thraco-Roman or Illyro-Roman origin.
 The name Iustinianus, which he took later, is indicative of adoption by his uncle Justin.
 During his reign, he founded Justiniana Prima not far from his birthplace.
 His mother was Vigilantia, the sister of Justin.
 Justin, who was commander of one of the imperial guard units (the Excubitors) before he became emperor, adopted Justinian, brought him to Constantinople, and ensured the boy's education.
 As a result, Justinian was well educated in jurisprudence, theology, and Roman history.
 Justinian served as a candidatus, one of 40 men selected from the scholae palatinae to serve as the emperor's personal bodyguard.
 The chronicler John Malalas, who lived during the reign of Justinian, describes his appearance as short, fair-skinned, curly-haired, round-faced, and handsome, with receding hairline and greying hair and beard.
-Another contemporary historian, Procopius, describing him in similar terms, compares Justinian's appearance to that of Emperor Domitian.
+Another contemporary historian, Procopius, describing him in similar terms, compares Justinian's appearance to that of Emperor Domitian, although this may be an allusion to one of the most despised men in Roman history.